Argentina’s most traditional foods date back to the founding of the country and are eaten on its most patriotic holidays.

 The provinces of Tucumán and Neuquén have annual humita festivals.

-In 2021 agricultural workers organized the ‘Humita in Danger festival’ in the province of Buenos Aires to encourage sovereignty among farmers fighting against the domination of GM corn used in corned-based foods of Argentina.
+Of interest to the health conscious and vegetarians, in 2021 agricultural workers organized the ‘Humita in Danger festival’ in the province of Buenos Aires to encourage sovereignty among farmers fighting against the domination of GM corn used in corned-based foods of Argentina.

 Churros are a cylindrical snack made of fried dough, covered in sugar.